Head Coach - Brandi Higgins

 David Higgins has officially joined the Sea Wolves coaching staff this year after being a guest coach and technical advisor for the past five years.
 David was a competitive swimmer with the Kelowna Aquajets, UBC Varsity Team, and the Vancouver Dolphins, and worked as a coach in Kelowna and Abbotsford.
 He brings a love for the sport and a focus on sprinting technique to the Whistler Club.
 David is NCCP Level 1 certified.

 Jacob Sprierings is an alumni of the Whistler Sea Wolves Swim Club.
 Before graduating, he swam with the club for 5 years.
 Jacob graduated from Pemberton Secondary School in June of 2017.
-He is now attending Carleton University (graduating 2021) in Ottawa and is a member of the universities swim team.
+He is now attending Carleton University (graduating 2021) in Ottawa and is a member of Carleton's Swim Team.

-Jacob has been coaching with the Sea Wolves since 201.
+Jacob has been coaching with the Sea Wolves since 2017.
 He was a member of the Sea Wolves AA provincial team and focused on his own swimming after coaching his younger teammates.
-After finishing his first year of university, Jacob has come back to lend a helping hand.
+After finishing his first and second years of university, Jacob has continued to come back to lend a helping hand.

 Katarina Kranjc is an alumni of the Whistler Sea Wolves Swim Club.
 She swam with the club for 6 years before graduating from Whistler Secondary School in June of 2017.
-Kat is currently attending the University of Western Ontario (Western) in London and is planning on graduating with a business degree from the Ivey Business School (2021).
-She is also a member of the universities swim team and qualified for USports in her first year.
+Kat is currently attending the University of Western Ontario (Western) in London, Ontario and is planning on graduating with a business degree from the Ivey Business School (2021).
+She is also a member of Western's Swim Team, qualifiing for the USports Championships in her first year, and the Canadian Olympic Trials in 50-freesytle in her second year.

 Junior Coach Program - Meet our Junior Coaches